pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 	- It's okay to act in certain ways that would not be okay in others
 	- it's a boxing match
 - Boxing is illegal but was emerging from back room fights
-	 - Boxing clubs are a private club
+	 - Boxing clubs are a private club to get around legality
+-
 ## Stieglitz
 ## The Armory Show